kwabenasapong/openpldoc/manual/source/plugin_list.rst

 except the Remote Access plugin.
 A plugin adds features and functionality to OpenLP.

-To see which plugins are enabled select :menuselection:`Setttings --> Plugin List` or :kbd:`Alt+F7`
+To see which plugins are enabled select :menuselection:`Settings --> Plugin List` or :kbd:`Alt+F7`

 .. image:: pics/plugin_list_main.png